12kharris/Tiny-Wheels/README.md

 ## Testing
-The scenarios were tested to ensure the application is secure and functions as expected.
+The following scenarios were tested to ensure the application is secure and functions as expected.
 ### Logged out user cannot create a post
 When not logged in, attempting to navigate to the addpost page returns the NotExists component instead of the form to add a post.
 This is a PASS.